oresat/oresat-linux/octavo_usb_emmc_flasher/README.rst

  .. image:: ../static/oresat_card_and_debug_board.jpg

-- Put the OreSat card is in SD card boot mode (Box A is image above)
+- Put the OreSat card is in SD card boot mode (Box A in image above)
 - Put the debug board in mode 2, aka VUSB straight to power Octavo (Box B in image above).
 - Plug in OreSat card to host (Box C in image above) and see it appear as network interface.
   For example, it can appears as ``usb0``.